-Los Padres Dam Improvements - A study of upstream volitional fish passage alternatives was started and proposals received for studying alternatives to the dam and management of reservoir sediment.
+Los Padres Dam Improvements - A study of upstream volitional fish passage alternatives continued and a study of alternatives to the dam and management of reservoir sediment was begun.
 District expenses will be partially reimbursed by Cal-Am under a Public Utilities Commission decision to plan for the long-term future of the dam and associated reservoir.

-Salinas and Carmel Rivers Basin Study - The District developed a final Plan of Study for a Basin Study that will evaluate future water demands and water supplies taking into account the effects of climate change.
+Salinas and Carmel Rivers Basin Study - The District began a Basin Study that will evaluate future water demands and water supplies taking into account the effects of climate change.
 The area includes all of the Salinas River Valley through Monterey and San Luis Obispo Counties, the Monterey Peninsula, and the Carmel River Basin.
 The US Bureau of Reclamation is providing \$1.8 million in grant funds for the study, which is expected to take about four years to complete.

-North Monterey County Drought Contingency Plan (DCP) - Received a federal grant of \$280,000 to prepare a plan for North Monterey County areas from Salinas to the Monterey Peninsula to better cope with recurring droughts in the region.
-The DCP is to be coordinated with the Basin Plan.
+North Monterey County Drought Contingency Plan (DCP) - The District continued development of a plan for North Monterey County areas from Salinas to the Monterey Peninsula to better cope with recurring droughts in the region.
+The DCP is being partially funded with a federal grant of \$280,000 to prepare the plan, which will be coordinated with the Basin Study.

-Conservation - Approved 1,602 rebate applications totaling \$537,239 for annual savings of 28.9 acrefeet of water.
-MPWMD began inspecting building-by-building for compliance with the nonresidential water efficiency requirements (Rule 143).
-More than 744 businesses were inspected.
-All businesses will be verified by late 2019.
-1,163 properties were inspected to verify compliance with water efficiency standards (Retrofit Upon Change of Ownership or Use).
-933 water permits were issued, including 108 water permits for water entitlement holders.
+Conservation - The District approved 1,342 rebate applications in the amount of \$506,461 for annual savings of 28.7 acre-feet of water.
+Staff conducted building-by-building inspections for compliance with the non-residential water efficiency requirements (Rule 143).
+More than 557 businesses were inspected.
+All Peninsula businesses will be verified by 2020.
+On the residential side, 1,028 properties were inspected to verify compliance with water efficiency standards (Retrofit upon Change of Ownership or Use).
+867 Water Permits were issued, including 86 Water Use Permits for water entitlement holders.